ChloeCodesThings/FakeCallWorkshop/README.md

 ### Add Credential Values Securely in Azure

-Head over to **Configuration** under your Function App in the Azure portal (highlighted in pink, below).
+Head over to **Configuration** under your Function App in the Azure portal (highlighted in pink, below- click on your Function App Name on the left-hand side).

 ![](https://i.imgur.com/WDjoqff.png)